 When you’re done rocking your winged eyeliner or your smoky eye at the end of the day, saturate a cotton ball or pad with the L’Oréal Paris Clean Artiste Eye Makeup Remover.
 Sweep the ball or pad over your closed eyelid and lashes until all makeup is removed.
 The oil-free formula conditions and refreshes the delicate eye area as it cleans, without leaving behind a greasy residue.

 Waterproof and long-wear makeup formulas can be a lifesaver during the summer—or alternatively if you’re planning a good cry sesh—but they can also be tough to remove.
 The L’Oréal Paris Micellar Cleansing Water Complete Cleanser Waterproof – All Skin Types is a no-rinse cleansing option that cleans dirt and impurities, intensely purifies, and removes makeup—even waterproof.
 It’s suitable for all skin types and can be used on your face, eyes, and lips, making it a great option to help remove waterproof mascara or long-wear liquid lipstick.
-(Read our guide to applying and removing liquid lipstick.)
 There’s no rinsing or harsh rubbing necessary when you use a micellar water—just wipe a soaked cotton pad across your eyes and lips to help remove your makeup.

 No matter how solid your makeup remover choices are, sometimes you’ll notice there’s something left behind.
-If you find that that’s the case, try double cleansing, which involves first using a no-rinse cleansing option like micellar water then following up with a rinse-off cleanser, like the L’Oréal Paris Ideal Clean™ All Skin Types Foaming Gel Cleanser.
+If you find that that’s the case, try double cleansing.
+This popular cleansing method involves using a no-rinse cleansing option, before following up with a rinse-off cleanser, like the L’Oréal Paris Ideal Clean™ All Skin Types Foaming Gel Cleanser.
 A second cleanse can help remove remaining impurities—such as makeup—from the surface of your skin.

 The makeup removing fun doesn’t stop here.
 Check out our article, 6 Makeup Remover Hacks That Are Perfect for Lazy Girls for a few more easy tips.